seanreed1111/sql-recipes/recipes.md

 # Date-Based SUMmaries
 ## Problem
-## You want to produce a SUMmary based on date or time values.
+## You want to produce a summary based on date or time values.

 ## Solution
 ## Use GROUP BY to place temporal values into categories of the appropriate duration.
 Often this involves using expressions to extract the significant parts of dates or times.